hoguej/circlevilleonline.com/content/news/wager.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/PONEUNXWOcs" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-# Why are you fund raising?
+# Why are you fundraising?
 Jim Gloyd, the film's producer says, "We are all incredibly passionate about this film, and even more committed to making sure it is equipped with everything it needs to be done right."

 # Why this movie?
 Gloyd says, there is a lot of excitement behind this movie and the impact it will make on communities.
 Though it is not the central theme, The Wager targets the opioid crisis in Ohio.
 At least 4,149 Ohioans died from unintentional drug overdoses in 2016, a 36 percent leap from just the previous year, when Ohio had by far the most overdose by deaths in the nation, according to figures from county coroners.
 This trend has continued to climb where it is now projected that Ohio leads the nation in opioid related deaths.
 Gloyd adds, "This film will impact Ohio and abroad!"

-# Fundraising
+# Fundraising Details
 Gloyd concludes, "We had people in seven states invest in it when we were looking for investors.
 We would really like to see Pickaway County get behind it now that we are in a crowdfunding phase."

 [To see more about the project, and to help out, visit their indiegogo page.](https://www.indiegogo.com/projects/the-wager#/)